johanzi/crispr_cas9_arabidopsis/README.md

 The vector pCBC-DT1T2 contain 2 sgRNAs, therefore 2 target sequences.
 They can target 2 different regions of the genome or target the same gene for instance.

-These should be no more than 100 bp apart in the genome (ref?)
 To generate 2 sgRNAs with each their target site (gRNA1 and gRNA2 indicated by blue arrows and highlighted in yellow in image below), 4 primers need to be designed.
 Two primers for the target site 1 and 2 primers for the target size 2 (see image below):

 Primers for the first sgRNA (green on picture below)